The phenomenon of state reduction: Reformulation of the standard theory

-\section{Stern-Gerlach story retold}
+This section explains the reformulation with the help of models.
+It also introduces the necessary technical tools.

-In this section, we shall modify the textbook description (e.g., \cite{peres}, pp.\ 14 and 375) of the Stern-Gerlach experiment.
-In this way, the above ideas can be explained and illustrated.
+\subsection{Stern-Gerlach story retold}

-The experiment measures the spin of silver atoms.
-A silver atom consists of 47 protons and 61 neutrons in the nucleus and of 47 electrons around it, but we consider only its mass-centre and spin degrees of freedom.
-We denote the system with these degrees of freedom by ${\mathcal S}$ and its Hilbert space by ${\mathbf H}$.
-Let $\vec{\mathsf x}$ be its position, $\vec{\mathsf p}$ its momentum and ${\mathsf S}_z$ the $z$-component of its spin with eigenvectors $|j\rangle$ and eigenvalues $j \hbar/2$, $j = \pm$.
+Here, we modify the textbook description (e.g., \cite{peres}, pp.\ 14 and 375 or \cite{ballent}, p.\ 230) of the Stern-Gerlach experiment.
+There are two changes.
+First, we take more seriously the role of real detectors in the experiment.
+The detector is assumed to be an object with both classical and quantum model that gives information on the registered quantum object via its classical properties.
+Hence, it has to satisfy the assumptions of Ref.\ \cite{hajicekC3} on classical properties.
+Second, the description is made compatible with the consequences of the exchange symmetry for the measurement process that were explained in Ref.\ \cite{incomplete} so that it can make use of changes of separation status.

-Let ${\mathcal M}$ be a Stern-Gerlach apparatus with an inhomogeneous magnetic field in a region $D$ that separates different $z$-components of spin of a silver atom arriving in $D$.
-Let the detector of the apparatus be a photo-emulsion film with energy threshold $E_0$ placed roughly orthogonally to the split beam.
-The emulsion is the active volume ${\mathcal D}$ of ${\mathcal M}$.
-The emulsion grains are sufficiently large so that the hit ones can be made directly visible and can therefore also be considered as a signal collectors. ${\mathcal D}$ is a macroscopic quantum system with Hilbert space ${\mathbf H}_{\mathcal D}$.
+The original experiment measures the spin of silver atoms.
+A silver atom consists of 47 protons and 61 neutrons in the nucleus and of 47 electrons around it.
+This leads to some complications that can be dealt with technically but that would obscure the ideas we are going to illustrate.
+To simplify, we replace the silver atom by a neutral spin 1/2 particle.